Non-archimedean tame topology and stably dominated types: Branching points

-\<{rem} \rm Here we continue the path till the first time $t$ such that some point of $C$ above $c(t)$ is forward ramified.
-It is possible to continue the path $c'$ a little further, to the first point such that $c'(t)$ itself is forward-ramified.
-However in practice, with the continuity with respect to nearby starting points in mind, we will stop short even of $t_0$, reaching only the first $t$ such that $c(t)$ {\em contains} a forward-ramified ball. \>{rem}
+\begin{rem} Here we continue the path till the first time $t$ such that some point of $C$ above $c(t)$ is forward-\tcb{branching}.
+It is possible to continue the path $c'$ a little further, to the first point such that $c'(t)$ itself is forward-\tcb{branching}.
+However in practice, with the continuity with respect to nearby starting points in mind, we will stop short even of $t_0$, reaching only the first $t$ such that $c(t)$ {\em contains} a forward-\tcb{branching} ball. \end{rem}

-\subsection{Construction of a deformation retraction}
+\section{Construction of a deformation retraction}